 Using or Renting SFUSD Facilities

-Updated SFUSD Facilities Use Permit Fees and Online Fee Calculator!
+SFUSD Facilities Use Permit Applications, Fees and Online Fee Calculator

-The online fee calculator will be able to calculate the estimated fees for your permit for you!
+The built-in fee calculator will be able to calculate the estimated fees for your permit for you!

 (Please note that because the estimated fees are calculated based on how you fill out the permit application, the fee estimate is subject to change based on Real Estate office review of your application and requested use of facilities.)

-All permit application forms must still be printed out, signed by the principal or director of the site you plan to use, and turned in to the Real Estate Office.
-The Facilities Use Permit FAQ and other information are also available through this system.
+All permit application forms must be printed out, signed by the principal or director of the site you plan to use, and turned in to the Real Estate Office.
+The Facilities Use Permit FAQ and other information is also available through this system.

 Please note that permits on old PDF forms are no longer accepted - so be sure to set up your user account, fill out and print your permit applications through the online system.